jasone/sqlive/docs/docs.md

 ```

 And that works for any query involving customers and orders.
 Instead of recomputing expensive joins every single time orders and customers are
-involved, you can run those queries directly on the virtual view `customer_orders`.
+involved, you can run those queries directly on the virtual view 'customer\_orders'.
 To speed things up, we recommend you add indexes to your virtual views:

 ```$ echo "create index customer_orders_c_custkey ON customer_orders(c_custkey);" | sqlive --data /tmp/test.db
 ```

-If you are unsure about your queries, you can ask SQLive to list the indexes that were used for a particular query through the option `--show-used-indexes`.
+If you are unsure about your queries, you can ask SQLive to list the indexes that were used for a particular query through the option '--show-used-indexes'.
 This option is particularly useful when trying to optimize your queries.

 ```$ echo "select * from customer_orders where c_custkey = 889;" | sqlive --data /tmp/test.db --show-used-indexes